alex-l-m/oer-acid-stability/README.md

 This must be run after the downloader script, in the same directory.

-Assumes a file exists called 'pourbaix\_downloads.csv', so if the downloader script was parallelized, the results must have been concatenated into a single file with this name.
+Assumes a file exists called 'pourbaix\_downloads.csv.gz', so if the downloader script was parallelized, the results must have been concatenated into a single file with this name.

 # Filtering redundant or duplicate entries and annotating with precomputed properties